Corpse Flower Set to Bloom at Binghamton University

 Believed to be the largest unbranched inflorescence in the world, the Amorphophallus Titanum, or “corpse flower” is set to be in full bloom later this evening (June 20th) or tomorrow (June 21st) at the Heier Teaching and Research Greenhouse, at Binghamton University.

 The flower, which emits a strong odor when in bloom is already standing tall at 73 inches!
 Don’t miss your chance to see this amazing flower in full effect!
-Just in case you can’t see the flower in person, check out a time lapse video of a previous bloom, from the Binghamton University YouTube channel, after the jump.
+Just in case you can’t see the flower in person, check out a time lapse video of a previous bloom, from the Binghamton University YouTube channel, below.